lvanceDWR/Test-Fish/edi_2021/metadata_templates/methods.md

 1. Field data are checked by someone other than the data recorder prior to leaving each field site,
 2. Datasheets are checked while being entered into the Microsoft Access database, which has customized error-checking and data validation checks,
 3. A separate DWR staff member compares data from original field sheets to data entered into the database,
 4. Finally, data are sorted and/or summarized to highlight erroneous outliers.
 In addition to data sorting, qualitative analyses are conducted on the water quality data by creating multi-layered visualizations of data in R-studio including; boxplots, histograms, and regressions of correlated water quality parameters from sampling sites across time.
 Outlier tests were also run on water quality data and used to identify suspicious data.
-See **"Fish_Publication_QAQC_Workflow_v1.0"** for more details.
+See **Fish\_Publication\_QAQC\_Workflow\_v1.0** for more details.

 ## Notes on Data Quality and Usage:

 ### Dataset Structure:

 - YBFMP is now publishing in the tidy format (separate tables similar to the way they are organized in the relational database) in order to follow best data practices of reducing duplication of data in any given table.
 This reduces errors and file size and helps with clarity for how data are sampled and organized.
-See **"Fish_Workflow_Tables.pdf"** for the organizational structure published here, and the keys used to join tables.
+See **Fish\_Workflow\_Tables.pdf** for the organizational structure published here, and the keys used to join tables.
 More information and resources can be provided by the IEP Data Utilization Workgroup (see [https://iep.ca.gov/Data/Data-Utilization-Working-Group](https://iep.ca.gov/Data/Data-Utilization-Working-Group)).

-- We have included a flat file of environmental/water quality and catch data for those who are not familiar with joining tables, or using R, but have also included instructions in **"integrate_fish_data.Rmd"** for customizing the dataset (e.g. for seeing length data with water quality data, seeing salmon data only, smelt data only) using different joins.
+- We have included a flat file of environmental/water quality and catch data for those who are not familiar with joining tables, or using R, but have also included instructions in **integrate\_fish\_data.Rmd** for customizing the dataset (e.g. for seeing length data with water quality data, seeing salmon data only, smelt data only) using different joins.

 ### Water Quality:

 - We have flagged some of the water quality data based on visual inspection of outliers, and outlier tests.
-See "Flag_WQ"" and "Comment_WQ"" columns for flags.
-To remove any flagged data, see line 86 in **"integrate_fish_data.Rmd"**.
+See "Flag\_WQ"" and "Comment\_WQ"" columns for flags.
+To remove any flagged data, see line 86 in **integrate\_fish\_data.Rmd**.

 ### Rotary Screw Trap: